 How to Tell if There is Fiberglass in a Mattress

 If a mattress made of fiberglass is a concern to you, here are some ways to easily detect whether or not a mattress could contain the material.
+You can also check out our picks for the best mattresses without fiberglass.

 As I mentioned earlier, fiberglass is a cheap material, so it shouldn’t drive up the cost of the mattress.
 Low-priced mattresses ($600 or below for a queen is a good rule of thumb) are more likely to contain fiberglass and potentially other harmful materials.
 Cost-cutting can sometimes also be synonymous with quality-cutting.